As a result, the auxiliary heater increases the coolant temperature to ensure sufficient heating of the air passing through the heat exchanger.

 12 | - | Electronic control unit |

-Expanded image - auxiliary heater
+Expanded image - additional heater

 Pos. | Spare Part No | Name |

-1 | - | Cooling sleeve cover |
+1 | - | Cooling bushing cover |

-2 | - | Combustion chamber fan cover |
+2 | - | Combustion air supply fan cover |

 3 | - | Electronic control unit |

-4 | - | Combustion chamber fan |
+4 | - | Combustion chamber air supply fan |

-5 | - | Cooling sleeve |
+5 | - | Cooling bushing |

-6 | - | glow plug |
+6 | - | Glow plug |

 7 | - | Flame sensor |